infor-design/enterprise/docs/PUBLISH.md

 1. Triggered by Jenkins and runs as a k8s job.

-### Publishing docs locally
+### Publishing docs local

+It's possible to publish docs locally but this as done as part of the `npm release:final` command.
+So should only be needed for debugging or special situations like the release didn't fully work.
+To do this:

 1. Clone the repo and checkout appropriate branch.
-2. Create an .env file with the following content:
+1. Create an .env file with the following content:

 ```shell
 # For release-it git hub